nadios/link-sharing/README.md

 I suggest using some CRON-trigger to accomplish, let's say once a day, the file and token cleaning.
 We could use [Celery](http://www.celeryproject.org/) for that.
 3. We should apply PyLint code quality checking to support python coding standards
-4. We should move the application from the test Django server to some production solution, i.e. NGINX, Heroku
+4. To add more scalability to the application we could setup web-server to run on multiple workers.
+So, we will be able to perform multiple requests at once
-5. We should switch to production database, SQLite is also only for test purposes.
-So, we should decide what is best option for that MySQL, PostgreSQL, or maybe noSQL solution like MongoDB
+5. We should decide what is best option for the data storage, whether it would stay PostgreSQL, or maybe try noSQL solution like MongoDB
 6. The better logging of errors and error pages should be provided.
 So we should inform user each time when some technical problems occured and the file could not be uploaded or accessed
 7. The better UX-design should also be designed and implemented, it should be responsive and maybe we should use (Bootstrap)[http://getbootstrap.com/] to handle the look and responsiveness